Zijie-Wang98/FIF/README.md

-This document is used for generating numerical results on the paper entitled “Device-free localization in ISAC networks: performance limits and Fisher information-Based cooperative localization” by Zi-Jie Wang, Aimin Tang, and Xudong Wang.
+This document is used for generating numerical results on the paper entitled “Device-free localization in ISAC networks: performance limits and Fisher information-based cooperative localization” by Zi-Jie Wang, Aimin Tang, and Xudong Wang.

 *********************************************************************************************************************************